 • EDPY 605 Quantitative Methods II (formerly EDPY 605 Multivariate Statistics) *3

 • EDPY 607 Measurement Theory II (formerly EDPY 508 Item Response Theory) *3

-The remaining four courses are determined, in conjunction with the dissertation supervisor, by the student's interests.
-Normally, coursework is completed by the end of Year 2.
-Following the completion of a first-year probationary period and coursework, the student must pass an oral candidacy examination, and then conduct, write and defend a dissertation.
-The PhD program is only available for full-time study.
+The remaining four courses are determined, in conjunction with the dissertation supervisor, based on the student's research interests.
+Required coursework is typically completed by the end of Year 2.
+Following the completion of a first-year probationary period and coursework, the student must pass an oral candidacy examination, and then conduct, write, and defend a dissertation.